stackbit-projects/aurel-70848/src/pages/features.md

     padding_top: large
     padding_bottom: medium
     content: >
-      > ### To stay competitive in today’s foodservice industry, you need a partner who understands the challenges of running a profitable business – as well as the constantly changing tastes of your customer.
-We help many of the leading foodservice companies thrive by collaborating to develop new products, build better supply chains, manage risk and elevate quality of life for their consumers.
+      > ### Our products help you to stay competitive in today’s food & beverage industry.
+We are the partner you need, who understands the challenges of running a profitable business.
     image: images/Pixel.png
     media_position: left
     align: left